 All of our previously published manuscripts are stored on multiple servers around the globe via our Internet Service Provider.
 We are working with a dark archiving service to provide our authors with another way of ensuring the longevity of everything we publish.
 Under this arrangement, our published research will be available online and open access even if The Clute Institute were to cease operations.

 Authors should avoid submitting a paper for journal publication with text that is duplicated elsewhere without appropriate credit.
 The plagiarism of the works of another author is unethical, not to mention damaging to the reputation of the publisher, author, and the author’s institution.
-Articles containing plagiarism will be removed from publication and will be reported to the proper authorities.
+Articles containing plagiarism will be retracted from publication and will be reported to the proper authorities.

 Equally serious, but less obvious, is unintentional electronic copying and pasting of text without appropriate credit.
 Being found guilty of intentional plagiarism can negate a lifetime of achievements and needs to be taken very seriously.
 The Clute Institute scans every submitted article through plagiarism detection software and recommends that authors use their own software to ensure such errors do not occur.